My CCJ Has Been Set Aside. Why Hasn’t it Been Removed from My Credit Record?

 What should happen

-When a CCJ is set aside, the court should update their records straight away and email the Registry Trust, who manage the Register of County Court Judgments.
+When a CCJ is set aside, the court should update its records immediately and email the Registry Trust, which manages the Register of County Court Judgments.

 The Registry Trust will then update the Register and the judgment is removed.
 Your credit record is then clear